This chapter prescribes procedures and notices regarding the Department of the Treasury’s check reclamations.

-This statement consists of a detailed listing of outstanding reclamation and associated information, Fiscal Service collection regulations, and an explanation of the columns on the Summary of Debt Statement.
+This statement consists of a detailed listing of outstanding reclamation and associated information, the applicable Fiscal Service collection regulations, and an explanation of the columns on the Summary of Debt Statement.
 It includes the following:

 If Fiscal Service determines that a financial institution is no longer liable for payment of a reclamation, Fiscal Service enters an abandonment code into TRACS.
 Weekly, TRACS sends the electronic abandonment notices through the FRB to notify financial institutions that they no longer owe a refund.

 If Fiscal Service determines that a check has been improperly negotiated, it transmits the Notice of Direct Debit (U.S. Treasury Check Reclamation) through the FRB FedMail System to the appropriate financial institution.